Azrights Terms of Business

-All prices are exclusive of VAT unless specifically stated otherwise.
+Prices are exclusive of VAT unless specifically stated otherwise.
 VAT is added to the legal fees and certain disbursements.
-Clients based outside of the United Kingdom may not have to pay VAT although those within the EU may be required to provide their VAT number in order to not be charged VAT.
+Clients based outside of the United Kingdom are not required to pay VAT although those within the EU may be asked to provide their VAT number in order to not be charged VAT.

 Searches may be carried out by us, by government registries or by specialist search organisations.
 Some databases levy charges to download search results.
 Our prices for trade mark searches allow for a limited number of result downloads: We will inform you of the number of results in each country so you decide which results you would like to pay to download.

 The nature of searches means they cannot be guaranteed.
 They serve as a good indicator of the likelihood of an opposition being filed and we strongly recommend buying them and doing due diligence on any name you are using.
 While it is never possible to eliminate risk when it comes to trade marks the more searches you have the more you reduce the risks of infringing on third parties’ trade marks.

 Our EU trade mark searches include a search of the EU trade mark register but not the individual registers of each EU Member State.
 They include an initial opinion on whether the name is capable of being registered.
 The type of trade mark searches we do are: